 The National Training Manager for Wella UK recruited me to re-write their hair colour analysis training for their Master Colour Expert Trainers to teach to the Master Colour Experts you’ll find in Wella’s flagship hair salons.

 I’ve also written courses for, and trained, opticians, boutique owners, and beauty therapists in Colour and Style.
 Their customers come back time and again for the specialist advice on what really suits them and my trainees love increasing their profitability too!

 Seminars for the corporate sector

 These generally cover the fundamental concepts of colour, style and image.
 It’s amazing how hot the subject of ‘Dressing Down’ in the office can be!
 Very often, the groups are mixed and, although we ladies can’t get down to talking about our wobbly bits in front of the gentlemen (only for fear of embarrassing the chaps, of course) we still have lots of fun and everyone learns how to dress to impress.

 After 40 years in this business, loyal customers are always asking for something new so I’m often working on new courses, workshops, self-improvement masterclasses and business mentoring programs for professionals and business owners.

 I love what I do and hope that some of my enthusiasm for Colour & Style will rub off on you, enough to encourage you to take your interest to the next level.

 Because YOU have the ability to improve every aspect of YOUR life.

 My job is to point you in the right direction and encourage you.

-Start with colour and style, and the rest will follow naturally.
+Start with colour.
+Then maybe add style, if you want to, and the rest will follow naturally.